Here's how you can make stylish updates to your home on a budget

 If you’re searching for the perfect rug, but can’t find your dream design, don’t despair.
 Theres a whole host of companies who will help you create a rug or carpet to your exact specifications for less than you might expect.

-Shutterly Fabulous can create shutters in any colour you like.
-Four full-height panels (as shown) including a home consultation, a 10 per cent custom-colour fee and installation would ring in at £1,000.
+Cost: Shutterly Fabulous can create shutters in any colour you like.
+Four full-height panels, including a home consultation, a 10 per cent custom-colour fee and installation would ring in at around £1,000.